This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Furthermore, the excess nitrogen mentioned above can lead to the growth of harmful algae blooms and the depletion of oxygen in waterways, which can suffocate aquatic life.

-Research has found that high nutrient levels can persist even three years after dogs are banned from nature reserves and can therefore pose serious long-term risks to wildlife.
+Research has found that high nutrient levels can persist even three years after dogs are banned from nature reserves and can therefore pose serious long-term risks to wildlife and their fragile habitats.

 Health Hazards